-The Agile Method and methodology is a particular approach to project management that is utilized in software development.
-This method assists teams in responding to the unpredictability of constructing software.
+The Agile Method and methodology is a particular approach to project management utilized in software development.
+This Method assists teams in responding to the unpredictability of constructing software.
 It uses incremental, iterative work sequences that are commonly known as sprints.

-A sprint is a period of time allocated for a particular phase of a project.
-Sprints are considered to be complete when the time period expires.
-There may be disagreements among the members of the team as to whether or not the development is satisfactory; however, there will be no more work on that particular phase of the project.
-The remaining phases of the project will continue to develop within their respective time frames.
+A sprint is a period allocated for a particular phase of a project.
+Sprints are considered to be complete when the period expires.
+There may be disagreements among the team members as to whether or not the development is satisfactory; however, there will be no more work on that particular phase of the project.
+The remaining steps of the project will continue to develop within their respective time frames.

 The General Principles of the Agile Method